How to Respond to Negative Google Reviews: Templates & Best Practices

 Step 5: Address the Specific Complaint (Without Excuses)

 Acknowledge what went wrong.
-If there's a legitimate explanation (a staff shortage, a supply chain issue, an unusually busy day), you can briefly mention it — but never use it to minimize the customer's experience.
+If there's a real explanation (a staff shortage, a supply chain issue, an unusually busy day), you can briefly mention it — but never use it to cut the customer's experience.
 An explanation becomes an excuse the moment it shifts responsibility away from your business.

 Focus on: